sasanvhn/AI-problems/README.md

 # AI-problems
- My solutions to AI problems from university
+ My solutions to AI problems from university - Shiraz university - January to July of 2022